ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/document-view.markdown

      * The document _content_ is deleted and will not be available again
      * The document itself is marked as a _Tombstone_ , so that the delete action can be replicated to the other database instances
    * **Clone** document - Create a clone of the current document
-     * A copy of the document without attachments is created
+     * A copy of the document is created
      * It can be saved with a new ID

 2. **Copy** to clipboard